KK201431873/SnapG/README.md

 ## Installation

 1. **Download** or clone this repository.
 To download this repository, scroll to the top of this GitHub page, click the green `<> Code` button, and then press `Download ZIP`.
-Then, extract the ZIP file.
+Then, extract the ZIP file (*on Mac, double click the ZIP file*).

 2. **Install Python 3** if not already installed.

-3. **Install dependencies**: Open a terminal in the `SnapG/` folder and run
+You can verify if you have Python installed by running one of the following commands in your terminal

     ```
+    python --version
+    python3 --version
+    py --version
+    ```

+3. **Install dependencies**: Open a terminal in the `SnapG/` folder (*on Mac, open terminal, type `cd`, then drag and drop the `SnapG/` folder in*).
+Then, run

+    ```
     pip install -r requirements.txt
     ```

-    If that doesn't work, try running
+    If that doesn't work, try running one of the following commands

     ```
     py -m pip install -r requirements.txt
+    python -m pip install -r requirements.txt
+    python3 -m pip install -r requirements.txt
     ```

 4. **Try opening the app**: For Mac users, open the `SnapG/` folder in Finder and double click the `SnapG.command` file.
 For Windows and Linux users, open a terminal in the `SnapG/` folder and run